keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ## Step 7: Make DORA metrics more user friendly

-It is much more user friendly to provide dashboards for metrics, logs and traces.
+It is much more user-friendly to provide dashboards for metrics, logs and traces.
 So let's install new Observability components to help us:

 - [Cert manager](https://cert-manager.io): Jaeger requires cert-manager